STEM at GMS

 Math classes emphasize collaboration and problem solving, with a discovery-based approach to learning concepts (as opposed to memorizing equations).
 Projects tie mathematics to design and create opportunities for hands-on, real-world applications.

 Science classes are inquiry based, with students practicing real science in the form of experiments, research, and field studies.
 Engineering applications enrich and extend their understanding of concepts.
 Students present their findings at an annual Science Exhibition in the spring.

 Computer Science is taught all three years at GMS.
 All students complete units in robotics, web page design, Flash animation, and several levels of computer programming.

-Every student has her own laptop through our One-to-One Laptop program and incorporates technology seamlessly into all of her courses.
+Every student has her own laptop through our One-to-One Laptop program which incorporates technology seamlessly into all of her courses.

-Intersession: Involves one-week short courses offered twice a year that include engineering, computer science, and also building projects, which have included the play structure and the stage in our previous location's quad.
+Intersession involves one-week short courses offered twice a year that include engineering, computer science, and also building projects, which have included our treehouse loft and the outdoor stage at our previous location.